gammapy/gammapy-meetings/2018-07-09/README.md

 If you aren't familiar much yet with Python, pytest, git and Github, please use the information and resources linked to at https://github.com/gammapy/gammapy-dev-tutorial to learn a bit before the meeting.
 There are also some good resources here: https://github.com/Asterics2020-Obelics/School2018

+## Times

+* Monday: 2 pm - 6 pm
+* Tuesday: 9 am - 6 pm
+* Wednesday: 9 am - 6 pm
+* Thursday: 9 am - 6 pm
+* Friday: 9 am - 1 pm

+Every day:
+* Lunch break is 12:30 - 2 pm.
+* Coffee breaks are 10:30 - 11 am in the morning and 3:30 - 4 pm in the afternoon.

 ## Rooms

-We're still working on sorting out room availability.
-For now, we have the following rooms booked in the library building:
+The meeting will take place in the following rooms:

 * Mo : central seminar room
 * Tue : central seminar room
 * We : video conference room
-* Th : central seminar room
+* Th : video conference room
 * Fr : video conference room

-In addition, we'll have a few office rooms available for people to pair-code or discuss (typically in groups of 2-3 people)
+In addition, the following places are available for discussions or coding in small groups (usually 2-3 people):

+* Library building red sofas upstairs
+* Bothe lab coffee tables
+* Office Christoph (Bothe lab, room 241, phone 268)
+* Office Roberta (Genter lab, room 303, phone 590)
+* Guest office Bothe lab

 ## Registered Participants